-Submissions
+Assignment Submissions

-All students will be required to combine all files into the one document and use the template where provided, before submission.
+Candidates are required to combine all files into the one document and use the template where provided, before submission.
 Please ensure you are familiar with this process before the due date.

-We would encourage all students to submit as early as possible before the due time to allow time to resolve any technical issues with file management and uploading.
+We encourage all candidates to submit as early as possible before the due time to allow time to resolve any technical issues with file management and uploading.

-It is the responsibility of the student to ensure that the correct and complete file is uploaded.
+It is your responsibility to ensure that the correct and complete file is uploaded.
 Submissions will be treated as the correct version for marking once the due time has passed.

 Assignments for CFP C can only be submitted electronically using the assignment template via FAAA Learn.
 Assignments will be accepted in both Word and PDF format.
-You can confirm your assignment has been received via FAAA Learn.

-It is strongly recommended that you keep a copy of the final version of your assignment, rather than an early draft.
+It is strongly recommended that you keep a copy of the final version of your assignment.
 We are unable to take responsibility for lost assignments.